withinJoel/LearnJava/Basics of SpringBoot/Basics of SpringBoot.md

 * Functionality: Contains application configuration classes.
 * What should be present: Classes that configure various aspects of the application (e.g., database configuration, security configuration).
 * What should not be present: Business logic, controller logic, or data access code.

+* `dto/`
+* Functionality: Contains classes that are used to transfer data between different layers of an application.
+* What should be present: Plain classes or records that encapsulate data without any business logic.
+These classes typically include fields and their getters and setters or properties.
+They are often used to simplify data transfer and ensure that only necessary data is exposed.
+* What should not be present: Business logic, validation, or database access code.
+DTOs should not contain methods that manipulate data or interact with the database.

 * `controller/`
 * Functionality: Houses controller classes.